 He Traded Single Life To Be Foster 'Pop' To More Than 50 Kids

 Guy Bryant never intended to be a father figure.
-But for the past 12 years, he's housed more than 50 foster kids in his Brooklyn apartment.
+But over the past 12 years, he's housed more than 50 foster kids in his Brooklyn apartment.

 For decades, Bryant, 61, worked with teens aging out of New York's child welfare system.
 His job was to find services that would make the transition to living on their own easier.
 But he felt that what he could accomplish at the New York City Administration for Children's Services office wasn't enough.
 So in 2007, he decided to become a foster parent.

-In a StoryCorps interview last month, Bryant told Romario Vassell, 21, one of his foster children, that agreeing to caring for him "was definitely one of the best decisions I made in foster care."
+In a StoryCorps interview last month, Bryant told Romario Vassell, 21, one of his foster children, that agreeing to care for him "was definitely one of the best decisions I made in foster care."

 Bryant told Vassell that he was nervous when he took in his first foster child.